 The South’s complex history, with special lectures and tours including the Whitney Plantation and the National Civil Rights Museum

-Days 1–4: In Charleston, visit Nathaniel Russell House and Drayton Hall, enjoy a harbour cruise.
-Day trip to Savannah, Georgia, including the Bonaventure Cemetery and Beaufort.
+Days 1–4: In Charleston, visit Nathaniel Russell House, Middleton Place and Drayton Hall.
+Day trip to Savannah, Georgia, including the Bonaventure Cemetery and Fort Sumter.

 Days 5–10: Fly to New Orleans.
-Explore the French Quarter and its jazz; take a steamboat on the Mississippi.
+Explore the French Quarter and its jazz.
 Visit the Lower Ninth Ward and enjoy a private tour of the Jean Lafitte bayou.
 Day trips to Oak Alley and Whitney plantations.

 Days 11–12: Transfer to Natchez Antebellum mansion, touring a working cotton plantation and Vicksburg Civil War battlefield.

 Day 13–15: In Memphis, explore Sun Studio, Elvis’s Graceland and the National Civil Rights Museum.
 Blues and soul performances.

 The tour begins in our hotel in Charleston and ends in our hotel in Memphis.
 Qantas, American Airlines, Air New Zealand and Air Canada offer suitable connections to and from the USA, from most Australian cities.
 Contact us for quotes and bookings.

 Included meals are shown with the symbols B, L and D.

 Meet your tour leader and fellow travellers for a welcome reception in the hotel.
 Overnight Charleston